Golden Knights skate past Rangers behind Marchessault's hat trick - Yahoo Sports

 PANTHERS 3, PENGUINS 2, SO

-PITTSBURGH (AP) — Aleksander Barkov and Sam Reinhart scored in the shootout to help Florida edge Pittsburgh.
+PITTSBURGH (AP) — Sam Reinhart scored the winner in the shootout to help Florida edge Pittsburgh.

-Jake Guentzel followed Barkov with a goal in the shootout for Pittsburgh, but Reinhart won it when he slipped a hard wrist shot behind Alex Nedeljkovic.
+Jake Guentzel followed Florida's Aleksander Barkov with a goal in the shootout for Pittsburgh, but Reinhart won it when he slipped a hard wrist shot behind Alex Nedeljkovic.

-Former Penguin Evan Rodrigues also scored for Florida on the power play.
+Reinhart also scored in regulation and former Penguin Evan Rodrigues also had a power-play goal.
 Sergei Bobrovsky made 35 saves for the Panthers, who won their third straight game.
 Florida has won eight of its last 12 overall.

 Evgeni Malkin forced overtime with his 16th goal of the season that came with 41.5 seconds left in regulation.
 Guentzel also scored in regulation for the Penguins, who lost their third straight.